-Inspectors should be well equipped and trained to recognize symptoms of X. fastidiosa and similar diseases, and should have access to all necessary sets of information to aid identification and determine susceptible host plants.
-Lot identification and selection of material for inspection has to be performed according to the characteristics of the host plants and the associated risk.
-Controls should not exclusively consist of visual inspection, as latent infection is possible.
+Inspectors should be well equipped and trained to recognize the symptoms of Xylella fastidiosa and similar diseases, and should have access to all the necessary sets of information to aid identification and determine susceptible host plants.
+Lot identification and selection of material for inspection have to be performed according to the characteristics of the cropping area and the associated risk.
+Controls should not exclusively consist of visual inspections, as latent infection is possible.
+Distance to known outbreak sites and the origin of planting material clearly contribute to the risk at a particular location.